ducalex/retro-go/README.md

 - `sdcard-fix`: This patch is mandatory for the ODROID-GO (and clones).
 - `panic-hook`: This is to help users report bugs, see `Capturing crash logs` bellow for more details.
 The patch is optional but recommended.
 - `enable-exfat`: Enable exFAT support.
 I don't recommended it but it works if you need it.
+- `disable-boot-sha256`: This patch allows for faster boot and 5KB less flash usage!
+This patch is fully optional.

 ## Build everything and generate .fw:
 1. `rg_tool.py build-fw`